marshallshen/security_architecture_and_engineering/the_internet_of_things.md

 * E.g. if I sell my house to other people, should I still have control over the Nest thermostat of that house?
 * Many smart devices have little or no user interface.

+#### Authentication
+* `Thing-to-Hub`, `Hub-to-Server`, `Server-to-Server` authentication.
+* How do Things connected to different Hubs and different Servers authenticate each other?
+* Complex cryptographic protocols may be necessary.
+* If `Things` are corrupted, private data collected by the `Thing` are in danger.
+* E.g. My health monitor is corrupted, falsely reporting that my blood pressure is off the charts, I may falsely go to doctor right away.

+#### Access Control
+* E.g. my smart doorknot needs complex access control: who can open the door?
+How to customize my guests, or cleaning staff coming to my house?
+* In general, setting access control rules properly is very hard.
+* `Authorization should not happen on the servers`.

+#### Corrupted Servers
+* `Biggest risk`: corrupted firmware - but can be digitally signed.
+* Can send evil commands to `Things`.

+### Protection of loT artchitecture

+#### Request Filters
+* Sanity Filters: e.g Nest thermostats reject temperatures that go outside certain ranges.
+* Bad commands / sequences of bad commands continue to emerge as more features on `Thing` are being added.

+#### Cryptography
+* Neccessary, but not sufficient.
+* Encrypt message.

+#### Intrusion Detection
+* Detect ongoing attacks or other compromised components.
+* E.g. alter the owner if a sanity filter is used.